 What is Call Center Quality Assurance?

-Call center quality assurance is the process of observing an agent’s call and analyzing the quality of the call with respect to the customer’s requirement and expectations.
+Call center quality assurance is the process of observing an agent’s call and analyzing the quality of the call with respect to customer’s requirement and expectations.
 Call center quality monitoring is considered to be the most effective and efficient approach to improve the customer service provided by call centers.
-With effective call center quality monitoring call center managers can easily spot and discover problems within their teams by proactively monitoring the interactions between the agents and customers with the help of a right call center software solution.
+With effective call center quality monitoring call center, managers can easily spot and discover problems within their teams by proactively monitoring the interactions between the agents and customers with the help of a right call center software.

 Why is Quality Assurance Important in a Call Center?